Matt Rhule: Carolina Panthers

 On January 7, 2020, Rhule signed a seven-year, $62-million contract to become the fifth head coach of the Carolina Panthers, replacing longtime coach Ron Rivera.
 Panthers owner David Tepper, overseeing his first head coaching hire, referred to Rhule as a "program builder" who "can build an organization for the next thirty or forty years."
-After the 2020 NFL preseason was canceled due to the COVID-19 pandemic, Carolina lost Rhule's NFL head coaching debut to Las Vegas 34–30; he earned his first win against the Chargers in Week 3.
+After the 2020 NFL preseason was canceled due to the COVID-19 pandemic, Carolina lost Rhule's NFL head coaching debut to the Las Vegas Raiders 34–30; he earned his first win against the Los Angeles Chargers in Week 3.
 A five-game midseason losing streak knocked the Panthers out of playoff contention, and they finished 5–11.

 Prior to his second season in Carolina, Rhule, who had final say over the Panthers' roster decisions, traded incumbent starting quarterback Teddy Bridgewater and acquired Sam Darnold, the third overall selection in the 2018 NFL draft.
 Despite a 3–0 start to the season, Darnold ultimately failed to improve on his underwhelming tenure with the New York Jets.
 Carolina finished 29th in the league in points scored and lost their final seven games to finish 5–12, missing the playoffs for a fourth consecutive year.

 Midway through the 2022 season, Tepper fired Rhule after a blowout loss to the San Francisco 49ers dropped Carolina to 1–4.
-Rhule, who was in the third year of a seven-year contract, received $40 million dollars as part of his buyout.
+Rhule, who was in the third year of a seven-year contract, received $40 million as part of his buyout.

 Nebraska

 Rhule talks to press after his first game as head coach of Nebraska.

 On November 26, 2022, Rhule signed an eight-year, $74-million contract to become the 31st head coach of the Nebraska Cornhuskers.
 Rhule finished his first season as head coach of Nebraska with a 5–7 record, tying his predecessor's highest win total in just his first year.
 Rhule's Huskers finished the year with a conference record of 3–6, tied for last in the Big Ten West division after losing the final four games of the season.
-In 2024, Nebraska finished with a 7-6 record, recording their first winning season since 2016 and winning the Pinstripe Bowl over Boston College, the Huskers first bowl win since 2015.
-At the end of the 2024 season, Rhule was 2-22 against top 25 teams in his career.
+In 2024, Nebraska finished with a 7–6 record, recording their first winning season since 2016 and winning the Pinstripe Bowl over Boston College, the Huskers first bowl win since 2015.
+At the end of the 2024 season, Rhule was 2–22 against top 25 teams in his career.
 His last win against a top 25 team came in 2016 while he was at Temple.

+On October 30, 2025, Rhule agreed to a two-year contract extension with Nebraska, extending his deal through the 2032 season.
+In the 2025 season, he led the team to a 7–5 regular season mark.
+The season ended with a 44–22 loss to #15 Utah in the Las Vegas Bowl.